“Flower Shop & Petting Zoo”

 Our own private zoo of creatures, brings adventure, love and often a broken vase or two to daily shop life.

 So many people come and visit Toby, Apple Jack and Anna Banana at the shop.
+Our newest family member, Beth, has just arrived and will take some time to get settled, but we are excited to have her.

 These lovable friends were all rescues.
 They brighten our day and always make us laugh.
 If you have the space and are willing to welcome a new friend into your home, and your heart, we are sure you'll get it back ten-fold.